platformio/platformio-core/docs/projectconf.rst

 ``home_dir``
 ^^^^^^^^^^^^

-Is used to store platform tool chains, frameworks, external libraries, service data and etc.
+Is used to store platform toolchains, frameworks, external libraries, service data and etc.

 A default value is User's home directory: